KVSlab/VaMPy/paper/paper.md

 The first feature of `VaMPy` is the pre-processing pipeline, which is built upon the methods introduced in `morphMan` [@kjeldsberg2019morphman], a published framework for objective and automated manipulation of vascular morphologies.
-The pre-processing pipeline includes volumetric mesh generation, automated identification of inlet and outlets for boundary conditions, and generation of probe points for velocity and pressure measurements within the domain.
+The pre-processing pipeline includes volumetric mesh generation, automated identification of inlets and outlets for boundary conditions, and generation of probe points for velocity and pressure measurements within the domain.
 Prior to meshing, the user may also add adjustable features such as flow extensions, surface smoothing, local refinement, and generation of boundary layers.
 The volumetric meshing may be set to uniform or variable mesh density,